Welcome to Bill-of-sale.org

-If the item is free and clear of any liens and outstanding monies owing it should also be inserted in the Bill of Sale.
-If the item is offered for sale with terms these must be clearly stated in the Bill of Sale.
+If the item of sale is free and clear of any liens and outstanding monies it should also be inserted in the Bill of Sale.
+If the item is offered for sale with terms these should be clearly stated in the Bill of Sale document.

 It is also advisable to have the buyer sign a "Promissory Note" and/or a "Security Agreement" together with the Bill of Sale.
 Generally speaking, it isn't wise to use a simple Bill of Sale for realty or for corporation stock and/or personal shares.
 But for property such as "artwork" a bill of sale for artwork is all that is required.

-The prime reason for using a printable bill of sale is to make a legal record of the sale and to guarantee in writing that the sale was entered into on a specific time and place.
-The terms of the Bill of Sale must be written in plain English clearly stating the intention of both parties.
-To make certain that the document is legal and binding there must be a clear offer and acceptance of the offer and it must include the most important aspect to ensure it is legal and that is the all-important "consideration" which in simple terms is either payment or exchange of property of equal value and worth.
+The prime reason for using a bill of sale document is to make a legal record of the sale and to guarantee in writing that the sale was entered into on a specific time and place.
+The terms of the document should be written in plain English clearly stating the intention of both parties.
+To make certain that the document is legal and binding there must be a clear offer and acceptance of the offer, and it must include the most important aspect to ensure it is legal and that is the all-important "consideration" which in simple terms is either payment or exchange of property of equal value and worth.

-By putting it in writing (in the form of a car bill of sale) it provides both parties with legal protection and a record of the transaction.
-This can prevent misunderstandings from any unforeseeable problems which could occur either during or after the sale.
-If a problem or dispute relating to the initial transaction ever does occur and winds up in a court of law a clearly worded Bill of Sale can diffuse the dispute and save everyone involved a lot of unnecessary pain and costs.
+By putting the transaction in writing it provides both parties with legal protection and a record of the transaction.
+This can prevent misunderstandings from occuring and/or any unforeseeable problems which could occur either during or after the sale.
+If a problem or dispute relating to the initial transaction ever does occur and winds up in a court of law a clearly worded bill of sale can diffuse a dispute and save everyone involved a lot of unnecessary pain and costs.

 1. The names of both parties in complete form.
 For example: If one party is John Smith, don't just write "John Smith" write or type the name in full as "John William Smith" etc. The same goes for the street address of both parties.
 You should make sure it includes the exact spelling, the city and the zip code.
 It's also a good idea to include all telephone numbers as well as the persons email address.
 Of course, you should also include a clear and precise statement that the seller is transferring all rights and ownership to the prospective buyer (See sample bill of sale).